qgis/QGIS-Documentation/source/working/working_with_vector.rst

 *  Use the PostGIS command line interface to issue the following command (this is an example where "TABLE" is the actual name of your PostGIS table) \\
 ``gis\_data=\# update TABLE set the\_geom=ST\_shift\_longitude(the\_geom);``
-*  If everything went right you should receive a confirmation about the number of features that were updated, then you'll be able to load the map and see the difference (Figure \ref{fig:vector_wrapping})
+*  If everything went right you should receive a confirmation about the number of features that were updated, then you'll be able to load the map and see the difference (Figure_vector5_)